Books for Flyfishers

 Martin Jorgensen, co-publisher of the Global Fly Fisher, wrote: “... the book keeps every promise that I found – expressed or hidden – in that intro.
 It’s an excellent book ...
 It’s the best and most thorough book I have read on the subject.”

-Fly Fishing in Lakes and Ponds is divided into three parts: Getting Ready, Finding Fish, Tactics and Flies (occupying more than half the book), front matter, and three additional sections: Diet Studies, Sources, and Annotated Bibliography and References.
+The heart of Fly Fishing in Lakes and Ponds is divided into three parts: Getting Ready, Finding Fish, Tactics and Flies (the latter occupying more than half the book).
+Front matter and three additional sections: Diet Studies, Sources, and Annotated Bibliography and References make up the remainder of the content.
 Getting Ready covers tackle recommendations, various watercraft suitable for fly-fishing including tips for equipping, and standard and innovative retrieves.
 Finding Fish explains the three major sets of clues for finding fish—structure, wind, and foodforms—and a potpourri of others such as birds.
 Tactics and Flies describes approaches and patterns used on the stillwaters of three continents to solve scores of presentation problems.
 No matter if the fish are visible or out of sight, shallow or deep, cruising or in ambush, feeding on chironomids or baitfish, here are ways and the flies to catch them.